Fluffy1908/recycling-website/README.md

 Tire Recycling Site developed with React.
-This is not finished project, it's not optimized for SEO.
-However it's fully functional and can be used if SEO is not important.
-It's better to use Next.js for this particular case for better seo.
-I'll create new repo for this exact project but implemented with Next.
+Using SPA, client side rendering.
+Not SEO optimized.